We’d been scouring the internet for forests for sale, applying our standard criteria for new purchases:

 There is a bend at the bottom of the new road that is slightly too steep to drive up if the mud is wet.
 Even the Land Cruiser couldn’t get up in the rain.

-The Cruiser goes up.. and then slides back down.
+The car goes up.. and slides back downresident artist made us a number

 Between Dan and Rodney and I, we formulated a plan.
 Dan would do some more levelling to straighten out the bend as much as possible, and then Rodney would drop a 1.5 tonnes of 60-100mm aggregate next to the creek.
 Dan would level it, and then Rodney would drop a second load.
 Once this had been bedded in up to the top of the bend, Rodney reckoned that the gravel trucks could negotiate the bend by themselves, and lay the rest of the 13 tonne loads themselves using the tipper and dragged chains.